Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Stickley was probably the most influential but hardly the only proponent of bungalow homes.

-Bungalow designs were spread by the practice of using mail-order plans available from illustrated catalogs and many bungalow plan books were published.
+Bungalow designs were spread by the practice of buying plans from illustrated catalogs and plan books.

 Many of these books are still available from used booksellers and on Google Books and should be required reading for anyone remodeling or planning to reproduce an Arts & Crafts home.